asanetargoss/HardcoreAlchemy/README.md

 * [See the wiki](https://github.com/asanetargoss/HardcoreAlchemy/wiki) for more information about the pack

 About the Hardcore Alchemy mod:
-* Add miscellaneous survival and cross-mod compatibility features meant to complement the modpack
+* Adds miscellaneous survival and cross-mod compatibility features meant to complement the modpack
 * Will be released on its own at a later time.
 No license yet. (ie do not distribute/all rights reserved)

 # Developing/building